updated 9/30/20 – many additions and clarifications

 - Lu 14:33 So likewise, whosoever he be of you that forsaketh not all that he hath, he cannot be my disciple.e

 Yet most have simply said that all is ours if we only believe.
 We have lowered the bar on what a disciple so far that we no longer have a bar.
 We also are not doing the signs of a disciple and can not nor do His command to go into all the world and make disciples.
-We can not produce something that we are not.
+We can not produce something until we have fulfilled the conditions set for by Jesus.

 The great promises of power and authority were spoken to disciples, They are for disciples, not for Laodiceans.